 How Does the NHL Moneyline Work?

-That means you’d have to bet $100 to win $120 if you were wagering the Penguins, while you’d need to lay down $130 to win $100 of you were siding with the Flyers.
-It’s pretty simple.
-Risk more for a small payout by betting favorite and risk less for a bigger payout by betting NHL underdogs.
+That means you would have to bet $100 to win $120 if you were wagering on the underdog Penguins opposed to laying down $130 to win $100 if you were siding with the favored Flyers.
+It is pretty simple math, risk more for a smaller payout by betting the favorite and risk less for a bigger payout by wagering on the underdog.

 NHL Moneyline Betting Strategies

-Betting slight favorites or underdogs is the best way to go when wagering the NHL.
-You won’t get the biggest return this way, but you’ll cash more bets over the long haul – leading to increased predictability with your bankroll.
+Betting slight favorites or underdogs is the smart way to go when wagering on NHL games.
+While you will not get the biggest return this way, you will cash more bets over the long term – leading to increased profitability with your bankroll.

-Goaltending is the most important factor in hockey betting.
-The goaltender is akin to the quarterback in football: He can make a good team a great one.
-Conversely, a team sporting a mediocre goalie can cost the club and its backers tons of cash.
-Know the goaltenders and you’ll have a good idea of when to make wagers on underdogs.
+Goaltending is the most important factor to consider when betting on hockey.
+The goaltender is very similar to the quarterback in football, transforming a good team into a great one.
+Conversely, a team with a mediocre goalie can cost its backers tons of cash.
+Knowing the goaltenders will also alert you when to make wagers on underdogs.

-Keeping track of which teams are fresh is important when betting the NHL.
-Look to fade teams against the moneyline on the second night of a back-to-back, most notably when they’re up against a fresh team playing on home ice.
-Energy matters in the NHL, and it can be the difference between winning and losing.
+Keeping track of team schedules and travel is important when betting the NHL so you know who is fresh and who is not.
+Look to fade teams with the moneyline on the second night of a back-to-back, most notably when they are up against fresh teams playing on home ice.
+Fatigue can impact team performance just the same, and determining which team has energy and which does not can be the difference between winning and losing.